Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets

-This section gives $p$-energy analogs of \cite{KZ92}*{Lemma 3.9, Proposition 3.10, Theorem 7.2 and (B-2)}.
-In particular, we prove a uniform H\"{o}lder estimate without depending on levels of graphical approximation (Theorem \ref{thm.unifhol}) and, by using this H\"{o}lder estimate, we check (KM$_p$).
-To obtain useful H\"{o}lder type estimates, a ``low-dimensional'' condition: Assumption \ref{assum.lowdim}, which is written by using the \emph{Ahlfors regular conformal dimension}, will be essential.
+Next we will prove useful H\"{o}lder type estimates.
+In order to obtain these estimates, a ``low-dimensional'' condition: Assumption \ref{assum.lowdim}, which is described in terms of the \emph{Ahlfors regular conformal dimension}, will be essential.
 The notion of Ahlfors regular conformal dimension was implicitly introduced by Bourdon and Pajot \cite{BP03}.
 The exact definition of this dimension is as follows.

 \begin{dfn} Let $X$ be a metrizable space (without isolated points) and let $d_{i}\,(i = 1, 2)$ be compatible metrics on $X$.
 We say that $d_{1}$ and $d_{2}$ are \emph{quasisymmetric} to each other if there exists a homeomorphism $\eta\colon [0, \infty) \to [0, \infty)$ such that